 Now, Potential drop across the LC connection can be obtained by the following relation :

 à V L C = I ( X L − X C )

 Therefore, it has been proved from the above equation that the potential drop across the LC connection is equal to zero at a frequency at which resonance occurs.

-The Central Board of Secondary Education is vastly preferred educational board in the country.
-The CBSE follow the NCERT curriculum (2019-20) to conduct class 10 and class 12 board examinations.
+The Central Board of Secondary Education is a vastly preferred educational board in the country.
+The CBSE follows the NCERT curriculum (2020-21) to conduct Class 10 and Class 12 board examinations.
 The NCERT solutions are prepared by subject experts according to the latest CBSE syllabus of Physics so that students can learn the concepts more effectively.